ITI/memorizer/Documentation/memorizer/quick_start.rst

 Memorizer is a Linux kernel feature for analyzing memory objects inside the kernel.
 As a Linux kernel feature, building Memorizer is simply a matter of rebuilding the Linux kernel.
-Running Memorizer is simply booting and interactig with the resulting kernel.
+Running Memorizer is simply booting and interacting with the resulting kernel.

 If you are already familiar with building and booting custom Linux kernels, use your existing workflow.
 The Memorizer